 The Atherton Tablelands features amazing waterfalls like Millstream (the widest single drop fall in Australia) and Tulls (300m high).
 And there are so many other falls to be seen on a trek through the misty mountains in the rainforest.

 After a busy day sightseeing and adventuring, relax with a tropical dinner cruise taking in the sights of Cairns Harbour and Trinity Inlet.
-Spirit of Cairns is a luxury sailing catamaran offering nightly dinner cruises as well as lunch cruises every Sunday.
+Spirit of Cairns is a luxury sailing catamaran offering dinner cruises three nights a week as well as lunch cruises every Sunday.

-Enjoy the cool breeze and the views as you wander the decks with a drink in hand, then sit down to a three-course feast served buffet-style.
-With a sumptuous range of dishes including plenty of fresh seafood and local produce, and live music while you dine, it’s the perfect way to end another day in paradise.
+Enjoy the cool breeze and the views as you wander the decks with a drink in hand, then sit down to a three-course set menu.
+With regularly changing menus featuring delicious local produce, it’s the perfect way to end another day in paradise.

 For more ideas on things to do in Cairns, ask the locals!
 Drop into the Cairns Tourist Information Centre and let the friendly staff recommend their top activities for Tropical North Queensland and beyond.

-The Cairns Tourist Information Centre has three handy city locations, open daily.
+The Cairns Tourist Information Centre is handily located in the central city and is open daily.
 Whether you’re interested in reef trips, rainforest tours, adrenaline and adventure, fine dining or relaxation, they’ll have the best local advice.